adamovera/linode-cli-snap/README.md

 [![Snap Store](https://snapcraft.io/linode-cli/badge.svg)](https://snapcraft.io/linode-cli)

-The [Linode CLI](https://github.com/linode/linode-cli) is a wrapper around the [Linode API](https://techdocs.akamai.com/linode-api/reference/api), which gives you the ability to manage your [Akamai Cloud Computing](https://www.linode.com) account from the command line.
+The [Linode CLI](https://github.com/linode/linode-cli) is a wrapper around the [Linode API](https://techdocs.akamai.com/linode-api/reference/api), which gives you the ability to manage your [Akamai Cloud](https://www.linode.com) account from the command line.
 Almost any task that can be done through Cloud Manager can also be performed through the CLI.

 > **Note:** This repository maintains the Snap package for the Linode CLI.
 > The CLI itself is developed and maintained by the Linode engineering team.